JNRowe/vim-configs/dein.rst

     “Repeat for plugin maps”

-Make ``.`` work how you think it works… once someone has hacked in support to your favourite plugin anyway.
+Make :kbd:`.` work how you think it works… once someone has hacked in support to your favourite plugin anyway.

 ::